UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 We will use **git** repositories for all programming assignments and project milestones.
 You should already be well acquainted with the process and all necessary git commands from the previous programming assignment.

 We created a git repository in your github student account ([https://github.students.cs.ubc.ca/](https://github.students.cs.ubc.ca/)) that contains a template that should help you get started.
 The dataset is included in the /data folder.
 You will need to modify the .html, .js, and .css files as described below.
-You can add files but it is not necessary.

-Submit the programming assignment by updating the given repository (`git push`).
-You can commit/push changes as often as you want before the deadline.
-Work alone.
+Don't add new files.

+You must work alone.
+You may use the git repo however you would like, but make sure to submit the following files to Gradescope before the deadline:
+* index.html
+* main.js
+* barChart.js
+* lexisChart.js
+* scatterplot.js
+* style.css
+* README.md
+* any other modified files

 We will also evaluate code readability and structure (add comments, indent code, use functions, ...).